GiordanoGiaccaglia/DelphiAndroidIntents/README.md

 ## Delphi Project

-- The project targets Delphi 10.3 Update 3 and is based on an existing application.
+- The project targets Delphi 12.x and is based on an existing application.
 It will compile with prior releases but will need changes to the deployment options.
-- The project creates output files in C:\temp\HoneywellScanner\Android as my project files are located on a network share and FMX projects do not like this.
 - To handle the receiving of intents, the project uses a component derived from https://github.com/barisatalay/delphi-android-broadcast-receiver-component